-The challenges that the Council faces and its high ambitions mean that the attitudes, skills and competencies of its employees needs to continue to develop.
+The challenges that the Council faces and its high ambitions mean that the attitudes, skills and competencies of its employees need to continue to develop.

 Effective people management skills driving high performance, sound project and programme management methodologies, and business improvement tools will continue to play an important role.
 However, new skills will also be necessary: leadership, coaching and team building skills, business acumen (including the ability to interpret and respond to customer intelligence) plus the ability to 'think outside the box' will be critical.
-High levels of employee engagement, where employees 'connect' with exactly what the Council is trying to achieve for the city, will set us apart and enabled us to succeed.
+High levels of employee engagement, where employees 'connect' with exactly what the Council is trying to achieve for the city, will set us apart and enable us to succeed.

-- Restructuring its services to integrate and align teams with a similar purpose, provide a flatter management structure of a maximum of five tiers and identify career and development pathways to facilitate succession planning - Implementing an organisational development strategy which will; - o define our organisational values and shape our behaviours framework - develop, retain and attract a high performing and motivated workforce, where excellence in people management and development is recognised - ensure our values are aligned closely with corporate objectives and that staff are clear about how they contribute to the delivery of the Council's vision - champion innovative thinking and proactively engagement with staff and customers in service redesign - deliver a comprehensive learning and development programme to bridge any gaps in employee capability - Training managers in more effective recruitment - Develop a talent management strategy that enables career growth, workforce and succession planning - Piloting an employee well-being programme to improve fitness, encourage healthy lifestyles and develop a better work/life balance in order to improve staff attendance - Aiming to achieve IIP Gold in 2014.
+- Restructuring its services to integrate and align teams with a similar purpose, providing a flatter management structure with a maximum of five tiers and identifying career and development pathways to facilitate succession planning - Implementing an organisational development strategy which will; - o define our organisational values and shape our behaviours framework - develop, retain and attract a high performing and motivated workforce, where excellence in people management and development is recognised - ensure our values are aligned closely with corporate objectives and that staff are clear about how they contribute to the delivery of the Council's vision - champion innovative thinking and proactive engagement with staff and customers in service redesign - deliver a comprehensive learning and development programme to bridge any gaps in employee capability - Training managers in more effective recruitment - Develop a talent management strategy that enables career growth, workforce and succession planning - Piloting an employee well-being programme to improve fitness, encourage healthy lifestyles and develop a better work/life balance in order to improve staff attendance - Aiming to achieve IIP Gold in 2014.

-Measure 2013/14 2014/15 2015/16 2016/17 The percentage of customers satisfied at their first point of contact 75% 80% 85% 85% The delivery of the Council's efficiency savings £ 1,294,000 £ 712,000 £ 689,000 £ 448,000 The level of self-service transactions that are carried out using the Council's website TBC TBC TBC TBC Achievement and retention of IIP Gold Standard Gold Gold Gold
+Measure 2013/14 2014/15 2015/16 2016/17 The percentage of customers satisfied at their first point of contact 75% 80% 85% 85% The delivery of the Council's savings and income targets £3.195m £1.887m £1.183m £0.906m The level of self-service transactions that are carried out using the Council's website 18% 23% 28% 37% Achievement and retention of IIP Gold Standard Gold Gold Gold